"New beginnings are often disguised

 You might be reading this because you know me and saw my List of Dates and want to see how it all played out.
 You might be reading this because you also broke up with someone and you are also wondering how to get yourself off the couch (Step one, get off the couch).
 You might be reading this because I need someone to edit, or you might be my mom.

 The point is that this is just the story of my Reboot.
 I went on fifty Dates with myself.
 Some of them were so successful I continue to repeat them; others made for one-time-only specials.
 I hope it reads as a mix between a blog of bonafide self-indulgence and a journal of new adventures in the uncertain realm of being single and unattached, sprinkled with side stories of inappropriate hilarity.

 I sincerely hope you enjoy hearing about it at least half as much as I enjoyed living it.

 It’s Called a Break-up Because It’s Broken: The Smart Girl’s Break-up Buddy, by Greg Behrendt and Amiira Ruotola-Behrendt, 2006.

-*The Reboot: 50 Dates with Myself is a 2017 Finalist in the Pacific Northwest Writer's Association Literary Contest in the Memoir Category.
+*The Reboot: 50 Dates with Myself won 2nd place in the Pacific Northwest Writers' Association 2017 Literary Contest in the Memoir Category.
 More info here.

 Contact info for Marie MacMillan can be found on this website at the top under ABOUT.